nobrakal/spacelambda/README_artifact.md

 * Examples on lists: In directory `examples/`.

 Our base list definition is more general than the one in the paper.
-It is presented in the `ListOf` definition in `list/list.v`.
+It is presented in the `ListOf` definition in file `list/list.v`.
-We first restrict this definition to the `List` predicate in `list/list.v`.
+We first restrict this definition to the `List` predicate in file `list/list.v`.
 We then state and prove the examples of the paper in additional lemmas.

 | Claim                                | Formalization                      | File               |